WeTransfer/hash_tools/README.md

 ## Copyright

-Copyright (c) 2015 Julik Tarkhanov.
+Copyright (c) 2015 WeTransfer.
 See LICENSE.txt for further details.